Elmhurst station (LIRR): 21st century revival

 In March 2012, the Long Island Rail Road and lawmakers announced they were considering building a new station at Elmhurst to restore service to the area, at an estimated cost of $20 to $30 million.
 The 2015–2019 MTA capital program initially included $40 million to design and construct the new station, which was proposed to be in the same location as the old one.
 However, in a 2017 amendment, the agency postponed the construction of the new station indefinitely, only including $3 million to fund station design.

 In 2022, as part of its 20-year needs assessment, the MTA proposed reviving plans for the station and funding construction in a future capital program.
 This will be evaluated for funding on a "level playing field" with other potential projects.
 In February 2023, Congresswoman Grace Meng of New York's 6th congressional district announced her renewed effort to reopen the station, sending a letter to LIRR Interim President Catherine Rinaldi.
 The letter received seven signatures from Meng's colleagues, who cited providing more "accessible modes of public transportation" and relieving crowding on the nearby Flushing Line as justifications for returning the station to service.

+A renewed effort to reestablish the station began in 2026, with residents and local officials noting that four trains pass through the neighborhood hourly and that a reopened Elmhurst station would serve a growing community with 18-minute rides to New York Penn Station or Grand Central Madison, far faster than via subway to those destinations.
+The MTA responded that a 2023 study had shown that renewed service at the station would cost $210 million and slow down other passengers on the Port Washington branch while offering minimal time savings to local commuters.